krzychb/OnlineHumidifier/6-Chart/readme.md

 To make this code work we need to declare global variable ``` humidity```, ``` dht ``` and ``` client ``` objects as well provide API key for writing data.

 A copy of complete sketch is saved as [OnlineHumidifier-Graph](OnlineHumidifier-Graph/) and consists of three files that contain individual parts of code – initialization, ``` setup() ``` & ``` loop() ```, humidity measurement and sending data to Emoncms.
-Such code “modularity” will make it easier to follow and understand growing code as we will be adding couple of new functionalities.
+Such code “modularity” will make it easier to follow and understand growing code as we will be adding some more new functionality.

 ## Visualize